Colebuildanddevelop/StonkKings/README.md

 ======================================================================
 FRONTEND

-- make layouts for the site in awwapp
+- make layouts for the site in awwapp !

 - if logged in should have all user credentials on app open
     - if local storage has a token, fetch user data with it ???

-- DRY up authActions
+- DRY up authActions !

 - get all tournament data
     - add duration to backend
-    - format table in the frontend
+    - format table in the frontend !

 - get simple login to work first

+- when user presses enter tournament
+  - an entry is created
+  - users account is debited the entry fee
   -